Internal Investigations – Do You Have Proper Mechanisms in Place?

-- Who will review the final findings of any investigation?
+- Who will review the final findings of an investigation?

 - What training is available to your employees, managers and executive staff?

 Detailed policies and procedures should be created in written form and communicated to the entire organization.
-Training should be provided for new hires with the availability of training opportunities and aides during and employee’s tenure.
+Provide training for new hires with the availability of training opportunities and aides during an employee’s tenure.

 Pronounced awareness of your policies and procedures should take place throughout your organization, such as, the policies and procedures themselves, what employees should be alert to and the lack of tolerance of certain behaviors within the organization.
-Visual aids such as posters and communication tools such as newsletters are very helpful in this regard.
-One of the reasons we find employees feeling unheard or neglected by employers is the fact there is no method in which an employer may notify the organization of the outcome of incidents that have been reported.
-Once again, newsletter articles discussing the findings and follow-through provided by the organization is very helpful.
+Visual aids such as posters and communication tools such as newsletters are beneficial in this regard.
+One of the reasons we find employees feeling unheard or neglected by employers is the fact there is no method in which an employer may notify the organization of the outcome of incidents.
+Once again, newsletter articles discussing the findings and follow-through provided by the organization is constructive.
 Of course, anything identifying the people involved or that would allow identifying other particulars should be withheld from these articles.

-In your planning you should include a very strong mission statement regarding aggressive behavior of any type, physical or mental.
-A Code of Conduct that outlines the ethical standards established.
-This should include the organizational philosophy regarding substance abuse, theft/misappropriation, personal and business conduct while representing the organization.
-What is important to the success of the mission will be the buy-in of all senior executives and management, as well as the determination to follow-through with the statement made.
+In your planning, you should include a powerful mission statement regarding aggressive behavior of any type, physical or mental — a Code of Conduct that outlines the ethical standards established.
+You should include the organizational philosophy regarding substance abuse, theft/misappropriation, personal and business conduct while representing the organization.
+What is vital to the success of the mission will be the buy-in of all senior executives and management, as well as the determination to follow-through with the statement made.

 Objective investigation of claims made

-Many organizations have internal compartments to investigate claims of injuries and the alike, with some organizations that will handle criminal complaints and other similar situations, of course this is all dependent upon the size and capabilities of the individual organization.
+Many organizations have internal compartments to investigate claims of injuries and the like, with some organizations that will handle criminal complaints and other similar situations, of course, this is all dependent upon the size and capabilities of the individual organization.
 Having said this, you need to consider your organization and its ability to be objective in carrying out any investigation internally.
-Some things to consider for yourself are:
+Some things to consider for are: